-John Studzinski receives 2017 Montblanc de la Culture Arts Patronage Award
+John Studzinski honoured with the 2017 Montblanc de la Culture Arts Patronage Award

 13 October 2017